 She straightened from the bed she was making.
-Her mother’s jealousy had a way of coming out through her comments.
-Even Isoken who abandoned her when Idriss’ money stopped coming would have supported her.
+Her mother’s jealousy always came out through her words.
+Even Isoken who abandoned her when Idriss’ money stopped rolling in would have supported her.
 She would have given her one of those quick hugs of hers.

 “What are you talking about?
 I threw Alhaji under the bus so I could tell the police you were with me the night your husband was attacked.
 I lied that me and you were at the flat.
 Shebi, you know this has caused a lot or rows between me and Alhaji.”

 “That man is useless mum.
 You don’t need him anyway.
 Where was he when I was growing up?”
 She walked over to her mother and held her from the side.
 “We will be fine, mum.
 My hubby will take me back.”

 Anu could hear the heels of her kneelength boots as she walked to the passenger side of the car to help Idriss out.
 He waved her hand off and started to fiddle with his belt.

 “Thanks Anu,” Emeka said, without leaving the driver’s seat.
 “I will help him in.
 Why don’t you go in, put the central heating on and make us all something to eat.”

 She returned Emeka’s smile, took the bunch of keys he presented to her and walked round to the boot to get her bags.
 She hoped Idriss had noticed her new dress.
 When they were together, the whole five minutes of it, he loved seeing her in dresses that showed her legs.

 Inside the house, she went straight into the kitchen and set to work.
 She had started to season the whole chicken she bought from the Halal butcher when she heard the men’s laughter.